frantzyy/my-cv/README.md

 I have over 19 years of experience in developing large complex quoting, issuing, claims, and customer service applications in the insurance industry.
 I love helping teams learn new technologies, make apps run faster, more secure, cost less, easier to maintain, and helping them sleep better at night knowing that things will work.

 Constantly looking to push myself and learn more.
-Currently I'm eagerly exploring Serverless architectues, GraphQL (Apllo and AppSync), and delivering cloud architectures on AWS in general.
+Currently I'm eagerly exploring Serverless architectues, GraphQL (Apollo and AppSync), and delivering cloud architectures on AWS in general.

 ## Contact
 * christopher.j.frantz@gmail.com